 |département: 61, Orne|

-Passais is situated at an altitude of 164 m in the arrondissement Alençon of the département Orne in the region Basse-Normandie (Lower Normandy) of Northern France.
+Passais is situated at an elevation of 164 m in the arrondissement Alençon of the département Orne in the region Basse-Normandie (Lower Normandy) of Northern France.
 Passais has a population of about 900 and is the main community of the canton of the same name.

 In 1466 duke Jean II of Alençon decided to clear this part of the forest of Passais.
 In 1475 King Louis XI founded a new parish

 which he named Conception-Notre-Dame-en-Passais.
 The church was consecrated in 1480.
 In 1852 a pilgrimage was founded at the chapel